Bios-Marcel/uwunote/README.md

 ## Contribute

 Feel free to create issues or create pull requests.
+Issues may also request features or just be questions.